Jaylen Brown On Fire as Celtics Face Uncertain Playoff Seeding - CLNS Media

 BOSTON — Jaylen Brown might be playing the best basketball of his career with the Celtics less than two weeks away from hosting an undetermined playoff opponent as one of the east’s top seeds.

-As Jayson Tatum finished a fiery two-month run of 29-point-per-game scoring, Brown unleashed a seismic dunk on Maxi Kleber before embracing Kevin Garnett on his way down in an otherwise uneven performance.
-Brown’s aggression grew and efficiency dropped into his first full season as Boston’s second option.
+As Jayson Tatum finished a fiery two-month run of 29-point-per-game scoring in late March, Brown unleashed a seismic dunk on Maxi Kleber before embracing Kevin Garnett on his way down in an otherwise uneven performance.
+Brown’s aggression grew and efficiency dropped through his first full season as Boston’s second option.
+A practice in changing habits.

-Turnovers, inefficiency, stalled dribble drives and a head-down approach marked his season, alongside injuries, with another ankle turn four games earlier stalling a hot scoring run.
-Then, it turned with a scoring-focused west coast trip where Brown averaged 27.8 PPG and 1.0 APG.
+Turnovers, inefficiency, stalled dribble drives due to a head-down approach marked his progress to this point, alongside injuries, with another ankle turn against Memphis stalling a hot scoring run.
+Then, his game took off through a scoring-focused west coast trip where Brown averaged 27.8 PPG and 1.0 APG.

-The Celtics prefer if Brown would continue to harness his playmaking skills and generate more assists.
-Particularly now, as his string of 25 or more points in nine straight games — with 30 or more in five of them — begins to force teams to double and blitz him too, after initial actions to take Tatum off the ball.
+The Celtics prefer if Brown would continue to harness his playmaking skills and generate more assists to actually render his run a leap.
+Particularly now, as his string of 25 or more points in nine straight games — with 30 or more in five of them — forced teams to double and blitz him too, after initial actions to take Tatum off the ball.
 He noticed that during the road trip, speeding up his decision making and returning him to his past constant shooting splits over 50%.

-Brown scored 32 points in back-to-back wins over the Pacers and Wizards over the weekend while shooting 24-for-35, raising the question of whether his finishing, scoring ability and downhill gravity should be his focus, allowing more natural playmakers around him to set him up.
+Brown scored 32 points in back-to-back wins over the Pacers and Wizards over the weekend, shooting 24-for-35 from the field, and raising the question of whether his finishing, scoring ability and downhill gravity should be his focus, allowing more natural playmakers around to set him up closer to the basket.
+Brown caught some difficult passes around the basket to score on quick post-moves before doing his best Robert Williams III impression catching alley-oops into layups.

 “He can score in so many ways,” Ime Udoka told CLNS Media after the Celtics mashed the Wizards, 144-102.
 “So it’s not just Jaylen, it’s us learning how to use him as well and put him in certain positions.
 I think we’ve learned our team well, and we all have certain plays we like to run for these guys and Jaylen can do it all.
 I mean pick-and-roll, isolation, post-up, off-ball.
 He can kind of run the gamut as far as scoring and it’s just a matter of matchups.
 Now that we’ve tightened things up and we have certain plays we like to run for these guys.
 It’s just how the flow of the game’s going, how teams are guarding and the matchups that they have.”

 Washington’s Swiss cheese triumvirate of Rui Hachimura, Kentavious Caldwell-Pope and Corey Kispert gave Brown and Tatum plenty of opportunities to isolate one-on-one, score quickly into the offensive zone and get their shooting hands free.
+He left Hachimura at the three-point line after turning up the jets here.

-Brown, who’s struggled to shoot from deep relative to earlier in his career, had pulled out some nasty reverse layups driving downhill last week, and by Sunday afternoon was dribbling like Jame Harden into step-back threes and bouncing around screens into pull ups to convert his first five shot attempts.
+Brown, who’s struggled to shoot from deep relative to earlier in his career, had pulled out some nasty reverse layups driving downhill last week.

+By Sunday afternoon, he was dribbling like Jame Harden into step-back threes and bouncing around screens into pull ups to convert his first five shot attempts.

 Brown shot 5-for-6 with 13 points in the first quarter, and is now tied for 10th with 7.4 PPG in the first.
-His role seems to be coming into focus, as does Boston’s rotation with Brown as a second-unit initiator and feel for the game alongside Tatum.
+His role seems to be coming into focus, teammates are looking for him as a cutter consistently, as does Boston’s rotation with Brown as a second-unit initiator and feel for the game alongside Tatum.
 He’s playing closer to the basket and consistently making himself available.
 Corner Jaylen, lost in the shuffle, is a thing of the past.
 Even if his occasional trouble off the dribble and turnovers persist.

 Tatum started slow and leaned into a playmaking roll, finding Brown with sharp feeds behind the defense as the two not only continue to utilize each other in the passing game, they’re both methodically taking 18 shots per game over their last nine and averaging 28.9 PPG.
 Brown’s shooting 56.7% and Tatum’s 54.9% from the field, three games from playing their first playoff series together since 2020 due to Brown’s 2021 wrist surgery.